botman/docs/testing.md

 <a id="testing-events"></a>
 ## Testing Events
-BotMan support testing for events with `receivesEvent` method.
+BotMan supports testing for driver specific events with the `receivesEvent` method.

 ```php
 public function testStartConversation()